-MELINDA: This may sound a bit random, but you know I’ve had Harry Potter on the brain lately, and in some way having Shinbashi around, being so wonderfully written, has helped me get over my seemingly never-ending grief over the death of Hedwig.
+MJ: This may sound a bit random, but you know I’ve had Harry Potter on the brain lately, and in some way having Shinbashi around, being so wonderfully written, has helped me get over my seemingly never-ending grief over the death of Hedwig.
 I never knew I had such a thing for owls, but there it is.

 MICHELLE: You are not alone.
 I thought of Hedwig, too.
 Of course, now you’re making me ponder which characters in Basara match to which characters in Harry Potter, but while some fit, I think most probably don’t.

-MELINDA: Ha!
+MJ: Ha!
 Well, I’ve already talked at length about Asagi and Draco Malfoy, but I hadn’t really thought further about anyone else.
 Well, maybe the White King as Voldemort?
 Though she’s a lot more sympathetic than Voldemort ever is.

 MICHELLE: Hayato as Ron?
 Ageha as Lupin?
 These are just off the top of my head, but maybe.
 I guess Nagi and Kaku could be Dumbledore and Hagrid?
 Hee.

-MELINDA: Ageha’s such a badass, maybe he’s Remus and Sirius all rolled up into one.
+MJ: Ageha’s such a badass, maybe he’s Remus and Sirius all rolled up into one.

 KAREN: off-topic, but when mentioning other fantasy franchises, every time Masunaga popped up I totally got a Lee Pace-as-Thranduil-in-The Hobbit image going on, and now I can’t shake it – I think it’s the eyebrows combined with an odd headdress that did that to me.

-MELINDA: I love that imagery, Karen!
+MJ: I love that imagery, Karen!
 I don’t know that I had many major fantasy references spring to mind while reading (other than what I mentioned already) though I did at one point mentally compare the fake Blue King to Joffrey Baratheon.

 MICHELLE: I guess we ought to try to wrest ourselves back on to Basara itself.
 One question I wanted to put to the group is pretty broad… do you personally have any favorite scenes that have not been mentioned so far?

-MELINDA: There are a thousand moments in the series proper that I love with my whole heart—too many to even sift through, really.
+MJ: There are a thousand moments in the series proper that I love with my whole heart—too many to even sift through, really.
 But for some reason, my mind keeps bringing me back to one of the side stories in the final volume called “Black Story: Cherry.”
 It’s a bit of backstory involving Masunaga and Tamon, two of the characters we first met in the Abashiri Prison arc.
 Both were among four boys chosen as potential wielders of the Genbu sword—one of the four swords passed down through generations that become central to Sarasa’s quest for allies to join her rebellion.

 The four are sent into ceremonial test to see which of them is worthy to inherit the sword.
 Masunaga is frustrated that Tamon—by far the best sword fighter among them—lacks the aggression required for a warrior, but when the get into the test, it’s only Tamon who is able to see that “foes” they are fighting are actually each other.
 In the end, he is given the Genbu sword, which as it turns out, is made of bamboo.